How Long Does Shrimp Last in the Fridge?

 For freezing tips, visit Bon Appétit’s Seafood Guide.

-For spoilage hacks, explore Food Network’s Spoilage Guide.
+For spoilage clues, explore Food Network’s Spoilage Guide.